 24/7 Global Coverage Calculator

-Determine how many team members you need per time zone to maintain uninterrupted 24/7 operations, factoring in shift length and required handoff overlap.
-Use it when staffing a global support, security, or operations function.
+Determine the minimum staffing per location needed to maintain uninterrupted 24/7 operations, factoring in shift length and handoff overlap.
+Use it when planning a global support, security, or NOC team that must always have someone awake and on duty.

 About this calculator